phalcon-orphanage/docs/en/tutorial-vokuro.md

 The above command will start serving the site for `localhost` at the port `8080`.
 You can change those settings to suit your needs.
 Alternatively you can set up your site in Apache or nginX using a virtual host.
 Please consult the relevant documentation on how to set up a virtual host for these web servers.

 ### Docker
-In the `resopurces` folder you will find a `Dockerfile` which allows you to quickly set up the environment and run the application.
+In the `resources` folder you will find a `Dockerfile` which allows you to quickly set up the environment and run the application.

 **add how**